simonebonato/katacoda-scenarios/CI_CLM/step4.md

 ![image](https://user-images.githubusercontent.com/63954877/166103482-01b975b7-ce24-4cc6-a2b2-8daeac577efc.png)

 Next press on "Create pull request" and we will be redirected to the PR page.
-The PR is a place where it is possible to see what changes have been made to a branch of a repository, and you can discuss with your colleagues wheter or not you want you edits to be merged into the main branch.
+The PR is a place where it is possible to see what changes have been made to a branch of a repository, and you can discuss with your colleagues whether or not you want your edits to be merged into the main branch.

 You will probably see something like this: